tjebo/eye/cran-comments.md

 ## Submission eye 1.0.1
-This is an important bug fix for v1.0.0 - fixing a dangerous bug of an erroneous visual acuity notation conversion (more details see "changes").
+1) This is an important bug fix for v1.0.0 - fixing a dangerous bug of an erroneous visual acuity notation conversion (more details see "changes").
+This was noticed unfortunately (or: luckily?) only shortly after the recent package upgrade.

+2) fixed NOTE from CRAN package checks (eye 1.0.0):
+#> Check: dependencies in R code
+#>     Namespace in Imports field not imported from: ‘eyedata’
+#>      All declared Imports should be used.

+COMMENT: in DESCRIPTION, moved eyedata (>= 0.1.0) to the "Suggests" section

 ## CHECK ENVIRONMENTS
 * local OS X install, R 4.0.3